the 2021 fruit season

 All of these peach varieties taste great!
 They are juicy and delicious when picked ripe.
 All of them can be eaten fresh, cooked, canned, dried or frozen.
 The following are some notable qualities about each variety and their approximate timeframe for 2021.
 Each of these peach, nectarine and plum varieties normally ripen over a period of 10-14 days.

 Redhaven August 2.
 Excellent first of the season peach!
 Great for fresh eating.
 Good for canning and freezing.
 Medium size.
 Semi-freestone.
 Also PF-13.

-Gene Elberta August 21 Sweet, superb flavor.
+Gene Elberta August 18 Sweet, superb flavor.
 Great for canning, freezing and fresh eating.
-Winner of the Kelley family taste test narrowly edging out late season Elberta for best canned peach.
+Winner of the Kelley family taste test narrowly edging out standard Elberta for best canned peach.
 Similar to Elberta in texture and size, freestone when fully ripe, but sometimes clings.
 Medium size.

-Elberta September 4 Long time favorite for canning.
+Elberta August 30 Long time favorite for canning.
 Easy to peel.
 Also wonderful for freezing and jam.
 Beautiful yellow flesh.
 Smooth texture.
 Medium size.
 Freestone.
+Early Improved is yellow with red blush.
+Standard is more greenish with blush and a few days later.